 In this article, we’ll be talking about what to wear for winter weddings as a groom, groomsman and guest.
 For general information on weddings, see our wedding home page.

 This doesn’t stop folks from getting married in the winter altogether, though.
-The season has beautiful backdrops and makes for great photos, and there’s certainly a coziness to throwing a party in the dead of winter when it’s literally freezing outside.
+The season has beautiful backdrops and makes for great photos, and there’s certainly a cosiness to throwing a party in the dead of winter when it’s literally freezing outside.

-Formal Versus Informal Weddings
+Formal Vs Informal Winter Weddings

 For the purposes of this discussion, we’re using the following definitions for formal and informal: